Historical Heritage

 EMAIL: dinamizadoracastillo@fuengirola.org

-The work carried out in recent years by the School Workshop of the Town Council of Fuengirola has made possible the recuperation of the Sohail Castle as a place where people from Fuengirola can meet their History and as an area in which to celebrate different cultural events, such as the famous Marenostrum Festival.
+The works carried out in recent years by the Fuengirola City Hall Workshop School have made it possible for Sohail Castle to be recovered as a meeting place for the people of Fuengirola with their History and as a space where different cultural events can be held, such as the famous Marenostrum Festival.

 DOWNLOAD THE GUIDE HERE